DHS report: China hid virus’ severity to hoard supplies

 “These are not the first times that we’ve had a world exposed to viruses as a result of failures in a Chinese lab,” Pompeo said.
 “And so, while the intelligence community continues to do its work, they should continue to do that, and verify so that we are certain, I can tell you that there is a significant amount of evidence that this came from that laboratory in Wuhan.”

 The secretary of state appeared to be referring to previous outbreaks of respiratory viruses, like SARS, which started in China.
 His remark may be seen as offensive in China.
-Still, Pompeo repeated the same assertion virtually word for word hours later, via a tweet Sunday afternoon.
+Still, Pompeo repeated the same assertion hours later, via a tweet Sunday afternoon.

 Speaking Sunday on Fox News Channel’s “Sunday Morning Futures,” Sen. Ted Cruz, R-Texas, echoed that sentiment, saying he believes China “is the most significant geopolitical threat to the United States for the next century.”